ugurtekbas/ugurtekbas.github.io/_posts/2023-10-08-github-graphql-api-query-examples.md

   }
 ```
 Short and sweet 👌🏽
-We used newly created Repo fragment in the query and it's ready to use all other queries and mutations in the future.
+We used newly created Repo fragment and it's ready to use all other queries and mutations in the future.

 ---

 You can find all the query examples with different parameters and pagination [in this gist file](https://gist.github.com/ugurtekbas/308a9439ec77dddebd585f02dc8af59e).

----

-**I hope this gives you a head start to write queries for Github's API.
+**I hope this gives you a head start to write queries.
 If you have any questions/suggestions feel free to drop in the comments below.**
 {: .notice}

 ---